-According to the latest figures by the Department for Transport for the period July 2017 to June 2018, they reported 1,770 reported road deaths, 26,610 people were killed or seriously injured and there were 165,100 casualties of all severities.
+According to the latest figures for 2020 by the Department for Transport there were an estimated 1,460 road deaths, 23,529 people were killed or seriously injured (KSI) and there were 115,584 casualties of all severities.
+The HSE estimate that over a quarter of the fatal incidents involve someone who is driving for work.

 Winter Vehicle Checks and Maintenance

 To ensure your vehicle is safe, it is essential to complete effective vehicle checks throughout the year especially in the winter months.
-To help you with this task, below are some tips to help you ensure your vehicle is prepared for any adverse weather conditions.
+Here are some tips to help you ensure your vehicle is prepared for any adverse weather conditions.

 - Tyres – It’s important to regularly check your tyre pressure and check your tyres have sufficient tread including the spare tyre.